This post was originally published on the HiCharlie.com

 1. Cost of Living Index

 Bottom line: the salary you earn living in one part of the county might not stretch as far as living in another part of the country.
 Say you earn $80,000 in Los Angeles.
 If you move to Nashville, Tennessee, you’d only need $45,269 to enjoy the same comforts, according to Sperling’s Cost of Living Calculator.
-Expect to spend 26.1% less in health and 39.2% less in transportation.
-And if you were to buy a home, you’d be spending 62.6% less in housing.
+Expect to spend 26.1% less on health and 39.2% less on transportation.
+And if you were to buy a home, you’d be spending 62.6% less on housing.

 Another important factor to consider is the electricity rates of your State.
 It may not seem like an important factor but can add to your overall fixed expenses quickly.

 How much you make is relative to a number of things — one being the cost of living in your stomping grounds.
-So the next time someone says they’re making $120,000 but live in Silicon Valley, chances are they aren’t enjoying the same standard of living, than those in less-expensive parts of the country.
+So the next time someone says they’re making $120,000 but live in Silicon Valley, chances are they aren’t enjoying the same standard of living, as those in less-expensive parts of the country.
+Where you live in the US can make a huge difference to your cost of living.

 2. Compensation Package